ibm-cloud-architecture/refarch-integration/docs/journey/README.md

 # Journey to the cloud
-This article regroups some demonstration / presentation scripts we can use to present the Cloud Adoption journey using existing material.
+This article regroups some demonstration / presentation and all the content related to the Cloud Adoption journey using existing materials develop by IBM Cloud Architecture and Solution engineering team.

-## Cloud Values
+## Why Cloud?
+The most important value points:
-* rapid deployment, scalability, ease of use, and elasticity
+* rapid deployment, scalability, ease of use, and elasticity to adapt to demand
 * predictable cost, optimized for workload demand
 * enable DevOps, increase developers productivity Private cloud adds: